-- A recent attack on UK bank websites injected fake input fields and security warnings into an otherwise secure website in order to extract passwords and other sensitive information from users. - In 2012, hackers targeted the websites of the world's largest banks, overloading the servers with requests so that the bank's customers were unable to access the bank's online services. - An attack on an exchange used malware to gain access to a sensitive application, which stored potentially market moving information on Fortune 500 companies. - The websites of a number of stock exchanges around the world have faced distributed denial of service cyber-attacks, which flood the system with requests overloading the server and in some cases forcing trading to stall for a brief period.
+- A recent attack on UK bank websites injected fake input fields and security warnings into an otherwise secure website in order to extract passwords and other sensitive information from users. - In 2012, hackers targeted the websites of the world's largest banks, overloading the servers with requests so that the bank's customers were unable to access the bank's online services.41 - An attack on an exchange used malware to gain access to a sensitive application, which stored potentially market moving information on Fortune 500 companies. - The websites of a number of stock exchanges around the world have faced distributed denial of service cyber-attacks, which flood the system with requests overloading the server and in some cases forcing trading to stall for a brief period.
 However trading

-&lt;sup>41 For example See, CNN, David Goldman, 'Major banks hit with biggest cyberattacks in history' [http://money.cnn.com/2012/09/27/technology/bank-cyberattacks/index.html]
+41 For example See, CNN, David Goldman, 'Major banks hit with biggest cyberattacks in history' [http://money.cnn.com/2012/09/27/technology/bank-cyberattacks/index.html]

-&lt;sup>36 It is important to distinguish what constitutes a single attack e.g. each individual hit on an institution, or a grouping of hits if they are from the same source.
+36 It is important to distinguish what constitutes a single attack e.g. each individual hit on an institution, or a grouping of hits if they are from the same source.

-&lt;sup>37 PWC, "Fighting Economic Crime in the Financial Services Sector", Survey, 2012
+37 PWC, "Fighting Economic Crime in the Financial Services Sector", Survey, 2012

-&lt;sup>38 Marsh and Chubb, Cyber Risk perceptions: An industry snapshot, Cyber Survey, June 2012 platforms have not been directly breached, since exchanges usually have segregated platforms for trading and web-services to prevent systemic contagion.
+38 Marsh and Chubb, Cyber Risk perceptions: An industry snapshot, Cyber Survey, June 2012 platforms have not been directly breached, since exchanges usually have segregated platforms for trading and web-services to prevent systemic contagion.
 These attacks appear to have a range of motivations - from political and hacktivist interests to corporate interests.

-&lt;sup>39 Verizon, 2013 Data Breach Investigations Report
+39 Verizon, 2013 Data Breach Investigations Report

-&lt;sup>40 Global Industry Analysts, Inc, 2011; Resilience in the Cyber Era: Building an Infrastructure that secures and protects, Economist Intelligence Unit and Booz Allen Hamilton, 2011
+40 Global Industry Analysts, Inc, 2011; Resilience in the Cyber Era: Building an Infrastructure that secures and protects, Economist Intelligence Unit and Booz Allen Hamilton, 2011

-Attack against the Hong Kong Stock Exchange.
-After a cyber-attack made corporate filing information unavailable, securities became illiquid and trading had to be halted.
-This "negatively impacted both individual and institutional investors in that market."
+- Attack against the National Market System (NMS) in the United States.42 After a cyberattack made corporate filing information unavailable, securities became illiquid and trading had to be halted.
+This "negatively impacted both individual and institutional investors in that market."43

-While there is limited data available on the costs of cyber-crime for securities markets, a number of studies have calculated costs of cyber-crime to society as a whole - suggesting figures between \$388 billion to \$1 trillion so far.
-However, costs may vary considerably by segment and sector, making it difficult to extrapolate general results across all securities market actors.
+While there is limited data available on the costs of cyber-crime for securities markets, a number of studies have calculated costs of cyber-crime to society as a whole - suggesting figures between \$388 billion44 to \$1 trillion45 so far.
+However, costs may vary considerably by segment and sector, ^{46 47} making it difficult to extrapolate general results across all securities market actors.